Nexfinity/CakeyBot-Wiki/feature/economy.md

 There's several games that rely entirely on RNG/randomization to determine the outcome.
 These games tend to have the highest risk-to-reward ratio and are usually more pfoitable. they can also be played entirely solo so you don't have to wait on other users to play.
 These games include:
 * **/eco coinflip** - Guess the result to win 30% more money.
 * **/eco guess** - Guess the number (1-10) for a chance to gain 5x the amount.
+  * You also get 2x if you are +/- 1 off from the correct answer instead of 5x.

 ## Player VS Player Games
 There's also several games that allow you to directly challange other users in the server.
 These tend to be a little less profitable than RNG games but can introduce a new level of competition and fun among the players.
 These games include: